Bharath-Pagidala09/Customer-Behaviour-Marketing-Analytics/README.md

 ## Overview
 This project analyses customer spending behaviour for a fictional retail company called Smart Fresh Retail.
-Using R, I cleaned the dataset, ran statistical tests, applied factor analysis, and segmented customers into distinct groups to support better marketing decisions.
+Using R, the dataset was cleaned, statistical tests were run, factor analysis was applied, and customers were segmented into distinct groups to support better marketing decisions.

 ---

-## What I Did
+## What Was Done

 ### 1. Data Cleaning
-I removed customers born before 1950 as they have different spending patterns that could skew the analysis.
-I also created a new Age column for easier grouping.
-The dataset had only 23 missing values, so I used mean imputation rather than deletion to preserve as many records as possible.
-I also removed records where the last customer interaction was over 60 days ago and luxury spending was under £10, to keep the analysis focused on active buyers.
+Customers born before 1950 were removed as they have different spending patterns that could skew the analysis.
+A new Age column was also created for easier grouping.
+The dataset had only 23 missing values, so mean imputation was used rather than deletion to preserve as many records as possible.
+Records where the last customer interaction was over 60 days ago and luxury spending was under £10 were also removed, to keep the analysis focused on active buyers.

 ---

 ### 2. Descriptive Statistics
-I focused on four key variables:
+Four key variables were analysed:

 - **Annual Income** — right-skewed, showing income differences across customers
 - **Spend on Luxury Goods** — skewed with a median of 28 vs mean of 48.4,